MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/prepare-your-app-for-localization.md

 Disable automatic generation of the .appxbundle by setting the "Generate App Bundle" attribute to “never”:

 1. In Visual Studio, right-click the project name
-2. Select **Store** -> **Create app packages...**
+2. Select **Store** > **Create app packages...**
 3. In the **Create Your Packages** dialog, select **I want to create packages to upload to the Microsoft Store using a new app name** and then click **Next**.
 4. In the **Select an app name** dialog, select/create an app name for your package.
 5. In the **Select and Configure Packages** dialog, set **Generate app bundle** to **Never**.

 ## Geopolitical awareness

 Avoid political offense in maps or when referring to regions.
 Maps might include controversial regional or national boundaries, and they're a frequent source of political offense.
 Be careful that any UI used for selecting a nation refers to it as a &quot;country/region&quot;.
-Listing a disputed territory in a list labeled &quot;countries&quot;&mdash;such as in an address form&mdash;might offend some users.
+Listing a disputed territory in a list labeled &quot;countries&quot ;&mdash; such as in an address form &mdash; might offend some users.

 ## Language- and region-changed events